Oxen-AI/oxen-release/oxen-rust/docs/dev/AddLibraryCode.md

     })
 }
 ```

+Feel free to browse the rest of the RefReader class to see the implementation, but most importantly we want to make sure we have high level tests for all of the functionality, and leave the implementation to you.

 Once your code is tested with unit tests, or integration tests, you can integrate it into the command line or server binaries.
 An example of hooking into the cli is [here](IntegrateCLICode.md) and an example of hooking into the server is [here](IntegrateServerCode.md).